Key compliance and security considerations for US banking and capital markets

 Enabling employees with online collaboration tools that can be accessed anywhere inherently brings risk to the organization.
 Employees may inadvertently or maliciously leak data to attackers or competitors.
 Alternatively, they may exfiltrate data for personal use or take data with them to a future employer.
 These scenarios present serious risks to financial services institutions from both security and compliance standpoints.
 Identifying these risks when they occur and quickly mitigating them requires both intelligent tools for data collection and collaboration across departments such as legal, human resources, and information security.

-Insider risk management in Microsoft 365 significantly increases capabilities of organizations to monitor and investigate insider risks while allowing organizations to still meet data privacy regulations and follow established escalation paths when cases require higher-level action.
-For more information about insider risk management in Microsoft 365, see Modern risk pain points and Workflow in Insider risk management in Microsoft 365.
+Insider risk management significantly increases capabilities of organizations to monitor and investigate insider risks while allowing organizations to still meet data privacy regulations and follow established escalation paths when cases require higher-level action.
+For more information about insider risk management, see Modern risk pain points and Workflow in Insider risk management.

 Organizations that deal with sensitive data and put a strict emphasis on security typically want to control the online resources that users can access.
 At the same time, they want to enable secure collaboration through online services such as Office 365.
 As a result, controlling the Office 365 environments that users can access becomes a challenge because noncorporate Office 365 environments can be used to exfiltrate data from corporate devices either maliciously or inadvertently.
 Traditionally, organizations restrict the domains or IP addresses that users can access from corporate devices.
 But this doesn't work in a cloud-first world, where users need to legitimately access Office 365 services.